Pakistani clothing: Men's clothing

 Men wear shalwar kameez, kurta, Pakistani Waistcoat, achkan and sherwani, churidar, or pajama.
 Other items of clothing include the jama and the angarkha.
-Headgear includes turbans, the Jinnah Cap, also called Karakul, Fez, also called Rumi Topi, and Taqiyah (cap).
-Peshawari chappal and Khussa are popular foot wear.
+Headgear includes turbans, the Jinnah Cap, also called karakul, fez, and taqiyah.
+Kheri and Khussa are popular foot wear.
 During winter months, and generally across the northern regions of the country, men drape traditional shawls made of Pashmina or other warm materials.
-In the northern regions of the country, mainly Khyber-Pakhtunkhwa and Gilgit-Baltistan, the Pakol hat is commonly worn.
+In the northern regions of the country, mainly Khyber Pakhtunkhwa and Gilgit-Baltistan, the pakol hat is worn.

 While many elements overlap, every province and ethnicity have nuanced approaches to the garments.

-Ethnic & Regional clothing
+Regional clothing

 Balochistan

 In Balochistan, traditionally a long jama (robe) like a smock-frock is worn down to the heels, loose shalwar, a long chadar or scarf, a pagri of cotton cloth, and mostly shoes that narrow at the toe.
 The material is thick cloth with a very wide shalwar to protect against the hot winds of the dry Sulaiman Range and Kharan Desert.